ChluNetwork/chlu-protocol/chlu_protocol.md

 ----- | -----------
-currency_symbol | The currency symbol of the cryptocurrency used to make the payment. amount | Number of base units in currency (e.g. Satoshis when using BTC). review_text | The text of the review left by the customer.
+currency_symbol | The currency symbol of the cryptocurrency used to make the payment. amount | Number of base units in currency (e.g. Satoshis when using BTC). customer_address | Address of the customer in the selected cryptocurrency vendor_address | Address of the vendor in the selected cryptocurrency review_text | The text of the review left by the customer.
 Optional because the customer can choose to not review. rating | The overall rating, from 1 to 5, left by the customer.
 Optional because the customer can choose to not provide a rating. detailed_review | A list of ```DetailedReview``` that contains any other details a marketplace wants to capture about the review.